StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 ---
-description: Set up a custom Elasticsearch data source using the StackState Elasticsearch plugin
+description: How to work with data from a custom Elasticsearch data source in StackState
 ---

 # Elasticsearch plugin